Arya-pp/blinkdetectopencv/README.md

 cv2 (opencv-python) : 4.6.0.66

 ## How to configure
-install python, preferably version 3.10 and all the libraries mentioned above
+Install python, preferably version 3.10 and all the libraries mentioned above.<br />
+Now, clone the repo and run it.
 ## How to Run

 For the blink rate of an input video , give this  command in the terminal :<br />
 python blinkeye.py --shape-predictor shape_predictor_68_face_landmarks.dat --video "link" <br />
-the video should be within the same folder where all the codes lie and the link of the same should replace the “link” in the above command
+The video should be within the same folder where all the codes lie and the link of the same should replace the “link” in the above command

-For the blink rate of live video from the webcam , uncomment the  commented lines 51 and 52 <br />
+For the blink rate of a live video from the webcam , uncomment the  commented lines 51 and 52 <br />
 "vs = VideoStream(src=0).start()" <br />
 "fileStream = False" <br />
 Give this  command in the terminal :<br />